Tourist & Museum Railways in

 Mountains Railroad two separate services:

-Standard gauge, diesel hauled.
+Standard gauge, steam or diesel hauled.
 Inclusive dining trains on certain days.

 It is not usually possible to travel both sections of the line on the

 same day.
 A further section of line from Nantahala to Murphy (about 15